danyshaanan/tcmount/README.md

 * Add option to set specific rsync flags for specific links
 * Add flag to skip dry-run and/or prompt
 * Write tests
+* Consider implementing **nsryc restore** for restoring unlinked links from the trash